 These are defined in header R_ext/Random.h.
-These functions are never remapped.

-The random number generator is private to R; there is no way to select the kind of RNG nor set the seed except by evaluating calls to the R functions which do so.
+The random number generator is private to R; there is no way to select the kind of RNG nor set the seed except by evaluating calls to the R functions.

-The C code behind R's rxxx functions can be accessed by including the header file Rmath.h; See Section 6.7.1 [Distribution functions], page 180.
+The C code behind R's rxxx functions can be accessed by including the header file Rmath.h; See Section 6.7.1 [Distribution functions], page 179.
 Those calls should also be preceded and followed by calls to GetRNGstate and PutRNGstate.